groupmm/playplot/sphinx/source/getting-started.rst

 -  Second case: The function is anywhere else, (e.g. in a notebook a main function)

    The function will get called without any outer context.
-So we can’t use anything outside our function.
+So we can't use anything outside our function.
 We either need to pass it as an argument (e.g. other functions in our notebook), or we need to import it from inside the plotting function.